aonkeeper4/aonHelper/README.md

   - makes vanilla flingbirds not run away when you're too far past the node
 - Fg Styleground Bloom Controller
   - allows you to apply bloom to foreground stylegrounds (either all of them or only ones with a certain tag)
+- Unforgiving Spikes
+  - spikes that kill you no matter what. basically pretty killboxes
+- Clamp Light Color Controller
+  - allows you to set the "maximum" light color, i.e. no light is allowed to have a color brighter than this. useful for when you want overlapping light sources to not blend into white

 for all of the controllers listed here, just place it in the room where you want its effect. most of them have flag fields to only be active when a certain flag is set, if they dont or you want to report any other bugs or feature requests then ping me in celestecord (@aonkeeper4)

 happy modding :glumbsup: